The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Method

-\paragraph{Accuracy Reward.} We introduce the accuracy reward $\mathcal{R}_{\text{Acc}}(\hat{y}, y)$ to evaluate the correctness of the predicted label.
+\header{Accuracy Reward} We introduce the accuracy reward $\mathcal{R}_{\text{Acc}}(\hat{y}, y)$ to evaluate the correctness of the predicted label.
 In one-shot settings, each test sentence is matched with $K$ supports, with at most one positive and the rest negative, leading to a 1:$K$ imbalance.
-Following ~\citep{lin2019deepreinforcementlearningimbalanced}, to counter this, we weigh the reward by assigning higher scores to correct \texttt{Yes} predictions and stronger penalties to incorrect \texttt{Yes} predictions, encouraging the model to align with the task’s inherent imbalance:
+Following~\citep{lin2019deepreinforcementlearningimbalanced}, to counter this, we weigh rewards for \textsc{Yes} predictions more heavily, encouraging the model to align with the task’s inherent imbalance.
+The specific reward values are chosen based on these intuitive observations and are fixed throughout training:

-\paragraph{Training Process.} We optimize \ours with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical}.
-Formally, given a group of $m$ explanation and label pairs $\mathcal{O} = \{(\hat{z}_i, \hat{y}_i) \mid i \in [m]\}$ sampled from \ours for the same input $(s_1, s_2)$, we assign each pair a scalar reward $R(\hat{z}_i, \hat{y}_i)$ using our designed function $\mathcal{R} = \mathcal{R}_{\text{Acc}} + \mathcal{R}_{\text{\reward}}$.
+\header{Training Process} We optimize \ours with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical}.
+Formally, given a group of $m$ explanation and label pairs $\mathcal{O} = \{(\hat{z}_i, \hat{y}_i) \mid i \in [m]\}$ sampled from \ours for the same input $(s_1, s_2)$, we assign each pair a reward $R(\hat{z}_i, \hat{y}_i)$ using our designed function $\mathcal{R}$.
 GRPO encourages relative improvements within a group by normalizing each reward against the group mean.
 Specifically, the \textit{group-relative advantage} of the $i$-th explanation--label pair is defined as:

 where $\text{std}(\cdot)$ is the standard deviation of group rewards.
 The overall GRPO objective is optimized to maximize a clipped function with a KL penalty: